emee-dev/pinpanda/README.md

 ## Why Another HTTP Client?

-Worm is an **open-source**, **offline-first** HTTP client built with **Tauri** for developers who value **privacy** and **local-first** workflows with an incredible developer experience (DX).
-Designed to keep your data private and under your control, Worm allows you to interact with APIs in the best way possible, with optional support for cloud integrations for additional tools like **vaults** and **observability**.
-Whether you’re working solo or within a team, Worm provides a streamlined and powerful API testing experience.
+Panda is an **open-source**, **offline-first** HTTP client built with **Tauri** for developers who value **privacy** and **local-first** workflows with an incredible developer experience (DX).
+Designed to keep your data private and under your control, Panda allows you to interact with APIs in the best way possible, with optional support for cloud integrations for additional tools like **vaults** and **observability**.
+Whether you’re working solo or within a team, Panda provides a streamlined and powerful API testing experience.

 ---